7gxycn08/Taskbar-Delay/README.md

 1.Make sure to disable hide taskbar automatically from windows.

+2.Configure settings `config.ini`.

+3.`delay` value in seconds between hiding taskbar.

+4.`fade_rounded` to `True` to enable Taskbar fade in/out effect and rounded corners `False` to disable.

-2.Run `taskbardelay` manually or automatically using windows task scheduler.
+5.Run `taskbardelay` manually or automatically using windows task scheduler.

 ## Preview: